 The Fair Debt Collection Practices Act (FDCPA) was enacted to protect consumers from abuses by collection agencies and other debt collectors who harass and intimidate consumers.
-The Act has very strong protections for consumers, and is particularly well-suited to class action treatment since the offensive actions are often standard practices used against a large number of debtors.
+The Act has very strong protections for consumers and is particularly well-suited to class action treatment since the offensive actions are often standard practices used against multiple debtors.

-There are many technical requirements that debt collectors must follow under the FDCPA, including limiting contacts with the debtor, giving the debtor notice that the contact is an effort to collect a debt, that information obtained may be used against the debtor and, most importantly, allowing the debtor to request and obtain verification of the claimed debt and an opportunity to dispute the creditor’s records.
+Debt collectors must follow many technical requirements under the FDCPA.
+They must limit contacts with the debtor, give the debtor notice that the contact is an effort to collect a debt and that information obtained may be used against the debtor and, most importantly, allow the debtor to request and obtain verification of the claimed debt and an opportunity to dispute the creditor’s records.
 Very serious sanctions may be imposed on debt collectors who violate the Act.

 Contact Mehri & Skalet, PLLC today to discuss your potential case.